Like to know

 Setting an alert

-To set an alert simply click the bell button.
+To set an alert simply click or tap the bell button.
 A pane appears that shows your list of alerts (if any) and a button new alert and select the type of alert you'ld like to set.

 Deleting an alert

-Above alert
+Above alerts

 The above alert represents the take profit signal.
 If the gold price exceeds the given value, an alert is triggered.
-The alert will be deleted from the list automatically.

-Below alert
+Below alerts

 This type of alert is also known as stop loss signal.
 In case the gold price drops below this value an alert will be send.
-Below alerts are deleted from the list once they are triggered.

-Moving Alert
+Moving alerts

-Tunnel alert
+Tunnel alerts

-This alert is triggered when the gold price exceeds or falls below a specified percentage corridor.
-Tunnel alerts are one-off alerts and are automatically removed from the list.
+This alert is triggered when the gold price exceeds or falls below a specified percentage corridor of the current gold price.

-Chapter Five
+Chapter 5

-Upgrading to PLUS version
+Upgrading to PLUS

-If you like to upgrade to GoldPriceOne Plus simply use the in-app purchase within the preferences.
+If you like to upgrade to GoldPriceOne PLUS or GoldPriceOneMobile PLUS simply use the in-app purchase within the settings.
+PLUS is a subscription offering monthly and annual pricings.